mitsuba-renderer/struct-jit/README.md

 Struct-JIT
 ==========

-This small self-contained library facilitates converting data from one kind of structured representation to another.
+This small self-contained library facilitates efficient conversion from one kind of structured representation to another.
 The need for this frequently arises when dealing with visual information including images or 3D meshes.
 For example, consider the following data structures describing positions tagged with color.

 ```cpp
 struct Source { // <-- Big endian! :(